puppetsw/puppetsw/README.md

 ### Hi there 👋

-My name is Scott Whitney and I'm a hobbyist developer based in Australia.
+My name is Scott and I'm a hobbyist developer based in Australia.

-I work as a civil draftsman and software developer and like to work on personal projects in my spare time.
+I work as a civil draftsman and software developer and like to what little spare time I get to work on personal projects.
 I'm currently trying to get more involved in open source projects and pushing PRs where I can.

 [![GitHub followers](https://img.shields.io/github/followers/puppetsw?label=Follow&style=social)](https://github.com/puppetsw?tab=followers)